Unipotent Ideals and Harish-Chandra Bimodules: Definitions

 A \emph{unipotent bimodule} attached to $\widetilde{\mathbb{O}}$ is an irreducible Harish-Chandra bimodule with left and right annihilator equal to $I_0(\widetilde{\mathbb{O}})$.
 Denote the set of such bimodules by $\unip_{\widetilde{\mathbb{O}}}(G)$. \end{definition}

 It is easy to see that $I_0(\widetilde{\mathbb{O}})$ is a completely prime primitive ideal with associated variety $\overline{\mathbb{O}}$.
 We will see below that it is maximal (we supply a complete proof of this fact for linear classical groups.
-In the remaining cases, we provide only a sketch, leaving the details to a future paper).
+In the remaining cases, we provide only a sketch, leaving the details to a future paper \cite{MBM}).
 In fact, we will show that the maximality of $I_0(\widetilde{\OO})$ is equivalent to the simplicity of $\mathcal{A}^{\widetilde{X}}_0$, which, as stated above, is a general expectation.

-Much of this paper is devoted to checking Vogan's desiderata for the definition above.
-Conditions (2), (5), (6), and (7) are verified for arbitrary $G$.
-Condition (1) and (3) are verified for linear classical $G$ (in both cases, we indicate how the methods carry over to spin and exceptional groups).
-Condition (4) is left more or less untouched (proving this condition is equivalent to the classification of $\mathrm{Irr}_u(G)$ for arbitrary $G$, a problem which we do not solve in this paper).
+Much of {this monograph} is devoted to checking Vogan's desiderata for the definition above.
+Conditions (2), (5), (6), and (7) are verified for arbitrary $G$ {(Chapters \ref{sec:unipotent} and \ref{sec:duality})}.
+Condition (1) and (3) are verified for linear classical $G$ {(Chapter \ref{sec:unipbimod} and Appendix \ref{sec:maximality})}.
+Condition (4) is left more or less untouched (proving this condition is equivalent to the classification of $\mathrm{Irr}_u(G)$ for arbitrary $G$, a problem which we do not solve in {this monograph}).
 Further motivation for Definition \ref{defi:unipot_HC} will be provided in Section \ref{subsec:motivation}.

-\subsection{Results}
+\section{Results}

-We now summarize the main results of this paper.
+We now summarize the main results of {this monograph}.

-\subsubsection{infinitesimal characters and maximality}
+\subsection{Infinitesimal characters and maximality}

-In Section \ref{sec:centralchars}, we give a recipe for computing the infinitesimal characters of all unipotent ideals.
+In Chapter \ref{sec:centralchars}, we give a recipe for computing the infinitesimal characters of all unipotent ideals.
 There are two steps:

 \begin{enumerate} \item Reduce the calculation to \emph{rigid} nilpotent orbits.
 This requires a fairly detailed analysis of the birational geometry of nilpotent covers. \item Determine the infinitesimal characters attached to rigid nilpotent orbits.
 For this step we rely heavily on the work of McGovern (\cite{McGovern1994}) and Premet (\cite{Premet2013}). \end{enumerate} Following this recipe, one can, in principle, compute the infinitesimal character of an arbitrary unipotent ideal.
 For linear classical groups, we use this recipe to produce simple combinatorial formulas for unipotent infinitesimal characters, see Proposition \ref{prop:centralcharacterbirigidcover}.
-In a forthcoming paper (\cite{MBMat}), we will use the same procedure to produce a complete list of unipotent infinitesimal characters for simple exceptional groups.
+In (\cite{MBM}), we use a similar procedure to compute the unipotent infinitesimal characters for spin and exceptional groups.

 If $I \subset U(\fg)$ is a primitive ideal with known infinitesimal character and associated variety, there is a combinatorial condition for deciding whether $I$ is a maximal ideal.
 We check this condition in many cases, and prove the following theorem.